hamza-masoud/hamza-masoud/README.md

 ## projects and experience from it
 some of my projects add it leter
-## How I can help you?
+## How can I help you?
 - I bulit projects from zero to hero\
-     by find the problem that makes work too hard, needing more time to finish it\
-     and my love makes everything automated, I can give you a project will help you
+    by find the problem that makes work too hard, needing more time to finish it and with my love makes everything automated, I can give you a perfect project will help you in your work by getting feedback from the end user, understanding the problem, using open source projects and some new tools

+-  if you search about person to build what you need with every point you say it\
+    I built projects with every piont that need from me to do it, but with my experince i will suggest you some things that may be will be better for you